tomvantilburg89/RickAndMortyChallenge/README.md

 ### 2. JIRA Project issues

+<i>Note: tasks used in JIRA have been executed in the order displayed below</i>

 - `BAXRMC-1` Create new symfony project
 - `BAXRMC-2` Update `README.md` and `.gitignore`
 - `BAXRMC-3` Setup Symfony docker skeleton